 - Vitamins E, D, A, and K are soluble in fat and natural oils and are essential for proper metabolism and the immune system.
 Avoiding eating natural oils and fats is a mistake.

-- Vitamin D and omega-3 fatty acids are essential for the immune system in preventing inflammatory processes.
+- Vitamin D and omega-3 fatty acids are essential for the immune system to prevent inflammatory processes.

 - Absorption and regeneration of the gut wall tissue require emulsified foods containing natural oils and fats.

-- The bile (produced in the liver) is a greasy, alkaline base fluid that contains cholesterol, and its function is, among other things, to neutralize the acidity that comes from the stomach.
+- Bile (produced in the liver) is a greasy, alkaline base fluid that contains cholesterol.
+Its function is, among other things, to neutralize the acidity that comes from the stomach.

-- Fat is an energy reserve for distress and an integral part of many tissues (such as brain tissue, all cell membranes, and many hormones).
-So instead of synthesizing them, it's better to get them ready.
+- Fat is an energy reserve for distress and an integral part of many tissues (such as brain tissue, all cell membranes, and hormones).
+So, instead of synthesizing them, it's better to get them ready.

 What are the harmful types of fats and oils?

 Hydrogenated plant-based solidified vegetable oils.
-(Such as margarine) Transfats oils, refined with heating or recycled oils.
+(Such as margarine) Transfat oils are refined with heating or recycled oils.
 These are incredibly toxic and prohibited.

-- Hydrogenated fats also cause increased obesity compared to natural oils, with the same amount of calories.
+- Hydrogenated fats, which have the same number of calories as natural oils, also cause increased obesity.
 Unfortunately, many industrial products contain these toxic trans fats.

 Why are saturated fats (mainly from animals) mistakenly considered harmful to our health?

 Animal foods, most of which are industrialized, often contain concentrated proteins that are difficult to digest.
-They damage blood vessels, and the heart in high doses, so confusing and attributing the damage to saturated fats is straightforward.
+High doses damage blood vessels and the heart, so confusingly, attributing the damage to saturated fats is straightforward.

 - The main problem is that almost all the animal products we consume today are industrialized.

-- Organic beef, which feeds on grass or poultry grazed in meadows and fish, lives in clean water and receives a natural diet without additives, yielding excellent and healthy produce.
+- Organic beef feeds on grass or poultry grazed in meadows and fish, lives in clean water, and receives a natural diet without additives, yielding excellent and healthy produce.
 These products taste even better than industrialized ones but are expensive and unavailable in many places worldwide.

 - Range-free chickens lay exceptionally high-quality eggs with orange yolks compared to the industrialized egg's pale yellowish discoloration.